surjos/temp/Tutorial.md

      * TODO: *Latency and power saving options*
 * Send `---` to end configuration
 * Change `"Both NL & CR"` back to the default `"No line ending"`.
-* Close *Serial Monitor*, switch the tracker back to use *USB* (as mentioned before, make sure you also disconnect the battery before connecting the board to your computer) and upload the *Razor AHRS Firmware* from `Arduino/Razor_AHRS/Razor_AHRS.pde` again.
+* Close *Serial Monitor*, switch the tracker back to use *USB* (as mentioned before, make sure you also disconnect the battery before connecting the board to your computer) and upload the *Razor AHRS Firmware* from `Arduino/Razor_AHRS/Razor_AHRS.ino` again.

 **NOTE:** These 60 seconds are called ***Config Timer***.
 Like described above it’s the time frame after power-up in which you can enter *command mode*.
 I experienced that the modem always drops the connection if you transmit too much data in this kind of "wait mode".
-This is also the reason why we uploaded `Configure_BT_Dummy.pde`: it has no output.
+This is also the reason why we uploaded `Configure_BT_Dummy.ino`: it has no output.
 This also means that if you’re actually using the tracker, after switching it on you’d have to wait until *Config Timer* is over.
 You can either wait the full 60 seconds before connecting or change the *Config Timer* to - let’s say 15 seconds - by sending `ST,15` while in *command mode*.
 Do not make it too short, with 15 seconds you already have to hurry if you want to enter *command mode* next time.
 Connecting via *Bluetooth* just takes more time than just opening a normal serial port connection.

 Keep in mind that *Bluetooth* almost never works full 100% like it should (at least that’s my experience).
 If you have trouble connecting, switching things off and on again or using another computer with different *Bluetooth* hardware or a different *Bluetooth* stack is definitely worth a try.